quasarframework/quasar-framework.org/source/guide/cli-commands.md

 $ quasar wrap build
 ```

+> Use it in conjuction with `quasar build` when you frequently test on your mobile: `quasar build && quasar wrap run`

 ## Runtime Information
 Display information about your runtime, including operating system, nodejs version, Quasar CLI version and more.